Pilot passed out in cockpit, police say he was drunk

 Capt.
 Miroslav Gronych was "behaving oddly before he became unconscious in the cockpit" on Saturday, Calgary police said.
 The plane, with 99 passengers and six crew members, was scheduled to fly to Regina before heading to Winnipeg and Cancun, Mexico.

-Gronych, a 37-year-old Slovak national, was charged with having control of an aircraft while impaired.
+Gronych, a 37-year-old Slovak national in Canada on a work visa, was charged with having control of an aircraft while impaired.

 "Initial tests conducted by police indicate the pilot was severely impaired by alcohol," police said in a statement.